AmarDange/Archana-Bazar/README.md

     - The live link can be found here -  https://amardange.github.io/Archana-Bazar/

 - ### Credits
+- ### For code inspiration, design inputs, help and advice.
+Many thanks to:

+Jyoti Yadav
+ - My amazing batchmate at code institute, Thank you for the help!!
    - ## Content

    - Some of the texts for the Home page and Our Programs page was taken from different search results from Google/Bing.
 For example, https://www.sundaramgroups.in.